 "Wow, that was something else."

 He picked himself up off the ground and glared at me with an incredible amount of hate.
 I almost felt bad for him because of how large he was.
 His shirt had lifted well over his stomach to reveal fresh scratches from his fall.
-The rest of his shirt was tightly stuck on him from his sweat.
+The rest of his clothing had tightly stuck to him from his sweat.
 The fall must've used the rest of his energy.
 He couldn't even stand up straight.

 "Just turn around and run.
 You could actually make it that way.
 Make one more advance on me and I will kill you."